pydantic/pydantic/docs/usage/types/custom.md

     """
 ```

-Note that you can also use constraints from [`annotated-types`] to make this Pydantic agnostic:
+Note that you can also use constraints from [`annotated-types`] to make this Pydantic-agnostic:

 ```py
 from annotated_types import Gt